cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 This isn't a super speedy process so you may want to just fire the email to postmark, download the source and use in the Rails conductor

+It's been like a day and emails still showing as pending in Postmark.
+Maybe just cut this and talk about getting the email source and using it in the Rails Conductor.

 Mention something about reviewing the emails in the Activity section, downloading the source and using in the Rails Conductor.